navdeepsb/walrus/README.md

 ## Walrus

-Reserving the package name 'Walrus' on Bower for a future endeavor.
+Reserving the package name `walrus` on Bower for a future endeavor.

 So essentially, __Coming Soon__